Northwest Passage website and social media

 As the creator of this website, I am ultimately responsible for everything on this project: design, development, content strategy and development and social media.
 I utilized my entire skill set and experience to create this project, using my journalism background to conduct interviews and create content, my web design and content strategy background to build and maintain the site, and my background in social media to promote the site.

 - Social media has become the #1 driver of all website referral traffic, and is indeed the #1 driver on this website.
 Instead of making a website that centered around the main page, each article is treated as a landing page with a large headline and a hero image.
 In addition, a short description of the website, along with links to other articles, is featured in both the sidebar and the footer of each page.
 When the reader is finished with one article, there are clear calls-to-action to other content on the page.
-This is an intentional design decision to keep readers on the page after they are done with the article and a reflection of the fact that most web users do not reach this page through the home page.
+This is an intentional design decision to keep readers on the website after they are done with the article and a reflection of the fact that most web users do not reach this page through the home page.

-Above: Article content page.
+Below: Article content page.
 As traffic is mostly directed to a typical article page from search engines and social media, each article is treated as a stand-alone page.
 To keep users on the website, there are multiple next-step options on the page: the navigation menu at the top, the archives list in the sidebar, and the universal footer.

 I compiled this spreadsheet of pivotal events of the northwest rock music scene from the 1980s to present day.
 This material is used for regular social media content.